 Cast: Leah Lewis, Daniel Diemer, Alexxis Lemire

-The movie is fresh vague storytelling of Cyrano de Bergerac – Ellie Chu writes love letters to her crush Aster Flores but on behalf of Paul Munsky.
+The movie is fresh vague storytelling of Cyrano de Bergerac -a young women Ellie Chu writes secret love letters to her former crush Aster Flores but on behalf of Paul Munsky.
 A perfect recipe for disaster, if anything.
-The movie touches upon young love, friendship, and issues in American society we usually don’t see.
+The overlapping love stories touches upon young love, friendship, and issues in American society we usually don’t see.
 It also discusses how immigrants are treated and highlights the problem of bullying.
 The movie has a heartwarming end that drives the point home that a heart wants what a heart wants.
+This movie is one of the best romantic movies on Netflix.

 15. Lost Husband